To apply for an internship, print a hard copy of the application, then send it to:

 Fall/spring internships: For the Fall semester enroll in POLS 191, Spring semester enroll in POLS 192

-Pass/no pass: ALL Department of Political Science internships require enrollemnt on a Pass/No Pass basis, and will be graded on a Pass/No Pass basis.
+Pass/No pass: ALL Department of Political Science internships require enrollement on a Pass/No Pass basis, and will be graded on a Pass/No Pass basis.

 Credit hours: Internships may be taken for 3 hours credit or for 6 hours credit